Carbon sink

+A carbon sink is a natural or artificial carbon sequestration process that "removes a greenhouse gas, an aerosol or a precursor of a greenhouse gas from the atmosphere".
+These sinks form an important part of the natural carbon cycle.
+An overarching term is carbon pool, which is all the places where carbon on Earth can be, i.e. the atmosphere, oceans, soil, florae, fossil fuel reservoirs and so forth.
+A carbon sink is a type of carbon pool that has the capability to take up more carbon from the atmosphere than it releases.

 Globally, the two most important carbon sinks are vegetation and the ocean.
 Soil is an important carbon storage medium.
 Much of the organic carbon retained in the soil of agricultural areas has been depleted due to intensive farming.
-"Blue carbon" designates carbon that is fixed via the ocean ecosystems.
-Mangroves, salt marshes and seagrasses make up a majority of ocean plant life and store large quantities of carbon.
+Blue carbon designates carbon that is fixed via certain marine ecosystems.
+Coastal blue carbon includes mangroves, salt marshes and seagrasses.
+These make up a majority of ocean plant life and store large quantities of carbon.
+Deep blue carbon is located in international waters and includes carbon contained in "continental shelf waters, deep-sea waters and the sea floor beneath them".

-Many efforts are being made to enhance natural carbon sinks to, mainly soils and forests to mitigate climate change.
-These efforts counter historical trends caused by practices like deforestation and industrial agriculture which depleted natural carbon sinks; land use, land-use change, and forestry historically have been important human contributions to climate change.
-In addition to enhancing natural processes, investments in artificial sequestration initiatives are underway to store carbon in building materials or deep underground.
+For climate change mitigation purposes, the maintenance and enhancement of natural carbon sinks, mainly soils and forests, is important.
+In the past, human practices like deforestation and industrial agriculture have depleted natural carbon sinks.
+This kind of land use change has been one of the causes of climate change.

 Definition

 In the context of climate change and in particular mitigation, a sink is defined as "Any process, activity or mechanism which removes a greenhouse gas, an aerosol or a precursor of a greenhouse gas from the atmosphere".

+In the case of non-CO_{2} greenhouse gases, sinks need not store the gas.
+Instead they can break it down into substances that have a reduced effect on global warming.
+For example, nitrous oxide can be reduced to harmless N2.